-- Lasagna noodles – I recommend regular lasagna noodles, but if oven ready noodles are your thing, that’s ok.
-If you use oven ready noodles, add a little bit of water to the sauce as the noodles need more liquid to cook.
+- Lasagna noodles – I recommend using regular lasagna noodles, but if you prefer oven-ready noodles, that works too.
+Just be sure to add a bit of water to the sauce if you’re using oven-ready noodles, as they require extra liquid to cook properly.

-- Pasta sauce – Pick a jar of pasta sauce that has fresh, tangy flavors.
+- Pasta sauce – Pick a jar of your favorite pasta sauce that has fresh, tangy flavors.
 My go-to is usually made with cheese, mushrooms, or garlic.

 - Mushrooms – Sliced and ready to layer on the noodles.
 Feel free to skip the mushrooms if you’re not a fan!